Esmaa Mohamoud The Brotherhood FUBU (For Us, By Us)

 “Ultimately my goal is to address ideas of Black intimacy and vulnerability in a way that highlights both the closeness and the fragility of Black men.
 Black bodies are often the focus of a voyeuristic, dehumanizing gaze from non-Black people, and as such, I don’t usually reveal the subject’s face within my works.
 But in this case, the image’s massive scale shifts the power dynamic and grants the subjects agency and confidence to return the viewers gaze.
 Looking over their shoulders, the men challenge viewers to consider the ways in which they cast their gaze upon the Black body.
 FUBU pushes against racialized depictions of Black men—which often focus on the subjects engaged in acts of labour or conflict—by positioning them as boldly united figures asserting their presence in the physical and cultural landscape.“

-Placed near the waterfront and its densely populated leisure destinations, Mohamoud’s photographic mural and forthcoming bronze sculpture will be on display over the span of two years.
+Placed near the waterfront with its densely populated leisure destinations, Mohamoud’s photographic mural and bronze sculpture will be on display over the span of two years.
 As people around the globe deface, topple, and remove memorials that venerate the protagonists of racism, enslavement, colonization, and genocide, space is created for authentic narratives to emerge.
 The Brotherhood FUBU refutes imperialist traditions and offers spirited gestures that celebrate the cultures and communities oppressed by such structures.
-The work opens critical conversation about the racist systems that require radical change and it stands for the necessary changes that are, hopefully, on the horizon.
+The work opens critical conversation about the racist systems that require radical change, and it stands for the necessary changes that are, hopefully, on the horizon.

 Curated by Bonnie Rubenstein

 Supported by the City of Toronto, Cindy and Shon Barnett, Dara and Marvin Singer, Partners in Art (Founding Patron).
 Part of ArtworxTO: Toronto’s Year of Public Art 2021–2022